thebes2/RL/README.md

     - Now, the bottleneck is get_action in collect_rollout, need to use multithreading to speed it up further

-- [ ] Parallelize to utilize more cpu threads when collecting rollouts / gradients
+- [x] Parallelize to utilize more cpu threads when collecting rollouts / gradients

-  - [ ] Look into the spinning up implementation (MPI)
+  - [x] Look into the spinning up implementation (MPI)
+  - Takes roughly 35s/epoch when single-threaded, 28s/epoch for two threads, 25s/epoch for four threads

-- (Algo) The current agent gets ~10 apples per run
+- (Algo) The current agent gets ~10 apples per run on snake
   - [ ] It's decent, but it's not improving fast enough.
 The actions are too certain, might be overfitting and decreasing exploration.
 Add a noise function that decreases in amplitude over time to prevent this

 - [ ] Analyze performance of tetris env
   - Runs at ~560 microseconds per step
   - Snake env runs at 460 microseconds, but with far less variation

+Run MPI with 2 threads: `mpiexec -n 2 python -m rl.run_mpi`